Launch of International Bullion Exchange in India at GIFT City

 Features of IIBX

-- This exchange will standardise the financialization of bullion in India, bring transparency to the price-setting mechanism, and work as a standard-setting tool for the bullion’s quality (IFSCA).
+This exchange will standardize the financialization of bullion in India, bring transparency to the price-setting mechanism, and work as a standard-setting tool for the bullion’s quality (IFSCA).

-This would make it possible for authorised jewellers to import gold directly through IIBX, which is governed by the International Financial Services Centres Authority (IFSCA).
+This would make it possible for authorized jewelers to import gold directly through IIBX, which is governed by the International Financial Services Centres Authority (IFSCA).

 NRIs and institutions also will be eligible to participate in the exchange after registering with the International Financial Services Centre Association.